wrac4242/game_of_life/README.md

 # game_of_life
 my attempt at an implementation of conways game of life
+development will be slow